OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: The Framework

-\paragraph{Local History of Gradients.} Conventional FOO algorithms predominantly operate by optimizing within a localized region neighboring the initial input $\vtheta_0$.
-Correspondingly, our Algo.~\ref{alg:optex} only necessitates precise gradient estimation within this local region.
-In this context, the utilization of a local gradient history is posited as sufficiently informative for effective kernelized gradient estimation, as supported by the theoretical results in \citep{lederer2019posterior} and corroborated by the empirical evidence in Sec. \ref{sec:exps}.
-Thus, rather than relying on the complete gradient history, our method proposes to use a localized gradient history of size $T_0$ that neighbors $\vtheta$ to estimate the gradient at $\vtheta$.
-This strategic modification results in a substantial reduction of computational complexity to $\gO(T_0^3(N-1))$, and a corresponding decrease in space complexity to $\gO(NT_0d)$, which is especially beneficial in situations where $T_0$ is considerably smaller than the total number of sequential iterations $T$.
+\paragraph{Local History of Gradients.} Conventional FOO algorithms predominantly operate by optimizing within a localized region neighboring the initial input $\vtheta_0$ \cite{opt4ml}.
+This therefore indicates that our Algo. \ref{alg:optex} only requires precise gradient estimation within a local region.
+In this context, the use of a local gradient history is posited as sufficiently informative for effective kernelized gradient estimation, which can be supported by the theoretical results in \cite{lederer2019posterior} and the empirical evidence in our Sec. \ref{sec:exps}.
+As a result, rather than relying on a complete gradient history, we propose to use a localized gradient history of size $T_0$ that neighbors $\vtheta$ to estimate the gradient at $\vtheta$.
+This strategic modification results in a substantial reduction of computational complexity to $\gO(T_0^3 + T_0d)$ as well as a corresponding decrease in space complexity to $\gO(T_0d)$, which is especially beneficial in the situations where $T_0$ is considerably smaller than $N(t-1)$ for $t \in [T]$.